Karen

 |

-The Crown Jewels are on public display inside the Jewel House at the Tower of London. |
+Below: The Crown Jewels were on public display inside the Jewel House at the Tower of London. |

 |

-Below; Brian Duquette admiring the Crown Jewels of the World - the Imperial Collection |
+Below: Brian Duquette admiring the Crown Jewels of the World - the Imperial Collection |

 |